anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In some installations, layer 2 protection is provided between all member pairs of the mesh.
 In such an environment encryption of the CBOR array is unnecessary because the layer 2 protection already provide it.

 # IANA Considerations

+## Extensions to the "BRSKI AN_Proxy Objective Value" Registry

+{{I-D.ietf-anima-constrained-voucher}} previously registered the objective value DTLS-EST.
+This document makes use of it, and the registry should be extended to reference this document as well.

+## Extensions to the "BRSKI AN_join_registrar Objective Value" Registry

+This document registers the objective-value: "BRSKI_RJP"

 ## Resource Type Attributes registry